 Birthstone Facts & Folklore

-In Asia, bullets were made from garnets because it was believed that they would cause enemies to bleed more.
+- In Asia, bullets were once made from garnets because it was believed that they would cause enemies to bleed more.

-Garnets prevent nightmares, guarantee safe travel, and bring friendship.
+- Garnets were also thought to prevent nightmares.
 If you dream of losing a garnet necklace, unexpected good fortune is in your future.